HMS Terror (I03): Background

 During the First World War, the Royal Navy developed several classes of ships which were designed to give close support to troops ashore through the use of naval bombardment.
 Termed monitors, they owed little to the monitors of the 19th century, though they shared the characteristics of poor seaworthiness, shallow draught and heavy armament in turrets.
 The size of the various monitor classes of the Royal Navy and their armaments varied greatly.
 The Marshal Ney class was the United Kingdom's first attempt at a monitor carrying 15 in guns.
-Following construction of the first two of the Marshall Ney-class, another four were ordered in May 1915, with the Harland and Wolff shipyard at Govan receiving a contract to construct two hulls, which were given yard numbers 492 and 493.
+Following construction of the first two of the Marshal Ney-class, another four were ordered in May 1915, with the Harland and Wolff shipyard at Govan receiving a contract to construct two hulls, which were given yard numbers 492 and 493.
 However, all four were cancelled in June when it was realised that there were insufficient gun turrets to complete both the battleship, Royal Oak, and the monitors before 1917.

 By August 1915, Marshal Ney, the first of her class, had revealed a very poor performance in her sea trials.
 The monitor's engines would not start reliably and were prone to stalling, making it impossible for the ship to achieve even the minimum standard for the trial of four hours of continuous sailing at full power.
 The vessel was also difficult to steer.
 Disappointed by the failure, the Admiralty began the design of a replacement class on 6 September, which incorporated lessons learned from all of the previous classes of monitor commissioned during the war.
 Some of the main modifications were an increase in the power supply to guarantee a speed of 12 kn and a change to the angles and lines of the hull to improve steering.
 Another significant change was to raise the top of the anti-torpedo bulge above the waterline and reduce its width; both changes would improve the stability and maneuverability of the ship at sea.
 The bulge was fitted along each side of the ship and was intended to absorb the impact of any explosions.
 To maintain protection while reducing the bulge's width, its inner compartment was made water tight and filled with 70 steel tubes, rather than leaving the inner compartment open to the sea as in previous designs.